 Miners build the Bitcoin blockchain

-PoW is like a decision-making process for a group of entities, in this case: miners.
-They all try to make a new block and add it to the blockchain.
-PoW is the process for deciding, which block actually goes in.
+PoW is like a decision-making process for a group of entities, which are in this case, miners.
+They all try to create a new block and add it to the blockchain.
+PoW is the process for deciding the winning block.

 Anyone can start to mine Bitcoin.
 It’s not easy though, because the mining work requires so much computing power.
-Nowadays it can be only done profitably with specialized machines in mining farms near cheap electricity.
+Nowadays it can be done profitably with specialized machines in mining farms near cheap electricity.

 Above is a picture of an ASIC miner built by Chinese manufacturer Bitmain.
 It’s a specialized computer built only for the mining work.
 Some cryptocurrencies can be also mined with GPU and CPU, but this hasn’t been profitable with Bitcoin in many years.

-After that there have been many other forks of Bitcoin, where the block size has been increased.
+After that, there have been many other forks of Bitcoin, where the block size has been increased.
 This hasn’t influenced the popularity of the original Bitcoin, though.

 There are no signs that Bitcoin would be moving out of PoW in the future.
-Instead, solutions like the Lighting Network are built to help the network to scale.
+Instead, solutions like the Lightning Network are built to help the network to scale.
 PoW might be old, but it’s still the safest and most proven solution.